orstavik/JoiEvents/docs/2_EventToEvent/2_Pattern1_EventComposition.md

 EventToEventComposition is implemented as a single JS function added as a global, capture event listener.
 When composing events, one relies on a series of strategic choices, that put together form different design patterns for EventToEventCompositions.

+The EventToEventComposition patterns described here only applies to native DOM Events that always propagate to the `window` and `document` node in the DOM (ie. that has `{bubble: true, composed: true}`).
+Events that are either only dispatched to a single DOM node (`bubbles: false`) can be handled quite similarly, but are restricted to a single document scope and all their listeners must be attached to the single target node.
+Composed events for native or custom events that are `composed: false` should look to JoiComponents EventRecorder pattern instead.

 ## EventToEventComposition strategies
 The strategic choices the developer needs to consider when composing events are: